roddhjav/pass-update/README.md

 update.
 Moreover, you can select how to update your passwords by automatically generating new passwords or manually setting your own.

+`pass update` assumes that the first line of the password file is the password and so only ever updates the first line unless the `--multiline` option is specified.

 By default, `pass update` prints the old password and waits for the user before generating a new one.
 This behaviour can be changed using the provided options.